 This is what the City of Vienna calls the Schwammstadt-Prinzip.
 The official translation is “sponge city”.
 The colloquial translation, in the Magistratsabteilungen that have been quietly building it since 2019, is closer to: stop fighting the rain, stop sealing the ground, and stop pretending the climate that built this city is the climate it has now.

-The first hot July that nobody forgot
+The first hot summer that nobody forgot

 What gets unsealed, what gets planted